 Bahrain's Labour Market Authority again accepts requests for new work permits.
 All vacancies must now be advertised in local papers for two weeks to give residents a chance to apply first.

-The Nationality, Passports, and Residence Affairs (NPRA) authority announced automatic extension of visas (including visitor visas) until 31 October.
-Foreign nationals planning on staying in Bahrain after 31 October may apply through the government's eVisa portal to renew their visit visas.
+• The Nationality, Passports, and Residence Affairs (NPRA) authority announced automatic extension of visas (including visitor visas) until 21 January 2021.

 BANGLADESH